Patrick Byrne B.Soc , MA ( hons ) Senior Art Psychotherapist

 Understanding of emotions

-Revealing of emotional triggers and enabling of better
+- Revealing of emotional triggers and enabling of better

-coping skills and emotional resilience
+-Coping skills and emotional resilience

-Reduction of anxiety, anger, stresses, and worry
+-Reduction of anxiety, anger, stresses, and worry

-Better communication by helping people express their emotions
+-Better communication by helping people express their emotions

-Enhancement of self-esteem and building confidence
+-Enhancement of self-esteem , building confidence and general well bring

-Art Psychotherapy can Treat:
+Art therapy can Treat:

 Gently guiding and encouraging growth and